-Program

-Chemistry

-Hours 4

-Lab Hours 1

-Theory Hours 3

-Prerequisites

-PREREQUISITE or CO-REQUISITE: MTH 112 (Precalculus Algebra) or equivalent math placement score.

-MTH 112 (Precalculus Algebra) or equivalent math placement score.
+Program Chemistry Hours 4 Lab Hours 1 Theory Hours 3 Prerequisites PREREQUISITE or CO-REQUISITE: MTH 112 (Precalculus Algebra) or equivalent math placement score.
+Corequisites MTH 112 (Precalculus Algebra) or equivalent math placement score.

-CHM 112: College Chemistry II
+CHM 112 : College Chemistry II

 This is the second course in a two-semester sequence designed primarily for the science and engineering student who is expected to have a strong background in mathematics.
-Topics in this course include solutions and colloids, chemical kinetics, chemical equilibria, acids and bases, ionic equilibria of weak electrolytes, chemical thermodynamics, electrochemistry, oxidation-reduction, nuclear chemistry, and selected topics in descriptive chemistry including an introduction to organic chemistry and biochemistry, atmospheric chemistry, coordination compounds, transition compounds, post-transition compounds, metals, nonmetals, and semi-metals, Laboratory is required.
+Topics in this course include solutions, chemical kinetics, chemical equilibria, thermodynamics, oxidation-reduction, and selected topics.
+Laboratory is required.

-Grade of "C" or higher in both CHM 111 and MTH 112
+Program Chemistry Hours 4 Lab Hours 1 Theory Hours 3 Prerequisites Grade of "C" or higher in both CHM 111 and MTH 112 Prerequisite Courses CHM 111 MTH 112

-CHM 111

-CHM 221: Organic Chemistry I
+CHM 221 : Organic Chemistry I

 This is the first course in a two-semester sequence.
-Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for aliphatic compounds with special emphasis on reaction mechanisms and stereochemistry.
-Laboratory is required and will include common organic chemistry techniques.
+Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for organic compounds with special emphasis on reaction mechanisms and stereochemistry.
+Laboratory is required.

-Theory Hours 3 Prerequisite Courses
+Program Chemistry Hours 4 Lab Hours 1 Theory Hours 3 Prerequisite Courses CHM 112

-CHM 112

-CHM 222: Organic Chemistry II
+CHM 222 : Organic Chemistry II

 This is the second course in a two-semester sequence.
-Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for aliphatic and aromatic compounds and their derivatives, with special emphasis on reaction mechanisms, spectroscopy, and stereochemistry.
-Laboratory is required and will include common organic chemistry techniques.
+Topics in this course include nomenclature, structure, physical and chemical properties, synthesis, and typical reactions for organic compounds, with special emphasis on reaction mechanisms, spectroscopy, and stereochemistry.
+Laboratory is required.